January 18, 2020

 So, definitely a sound purchase and probably means it’s time to finally sell our Mavic Pro.

 One final interesting twist is that our version - purchased in Japan - weighs only 199 grams, a full 50 grams lighter than the rest of the world due to a special Japan-only ultra light weight model.
 There’s some downsides - the drone feels even lighter and more delicate in hand than the Rest Of World (ROW) model, and the batteries get only around 20 minutes of battery life versus the 30 for ROW models.
-Additionally, it means ROW model batteries are not compatible with the JP release and as of early December, there is zero stock across the country for spare batteries, so for those who were not lucky enough to snag one of the very few fly more combos that were available, they’re basically limted to one single 20 minute flight at a time until more inventory comes in, most likely in early 2020. ↩
+(ROW models are apparently cross-compatible with the Japan Mavic Mini but the weight would technically push it over the 199g written on the body) ↩

 Of course RAW is preferred but as the theme of this site goes, “good enough is good enough” and looking at the photos we got, we’re happy enough for now.
 Also, the RAW files of the Mavic Pro (first generation) don’t have that much latitude to begin with so it’s not like we’re losing much… ↩